Sound technicians operate and maintain the equipment used to record, mix and amplify sound for radio, film, television, music and events.

 - discuss requirements with clients

-- prepare radio booths and television studios for recording
+- prepare recording booths and television studios for recording

 - preview sound recordings and adjust quality to correct level